cryostatio/cryostatio.github.io/guides/_subsections/add-a-trusted-certificate.md

   trustedCertSecrets:
     - secretName: application-cert
       certificateKey: tlsCert.crt
+    - configMapName: application-ca
+      certificateKey: service-ca.crt
 ```

+Each `trustedCertSecrets` entry must specify exactly one of `secretName` or `configMapName`.
+If `certificateKey` is omitted, the default key name is `tls.crt` for Secrets and `service-ca.crt` for ConfigMaps.
+The ConfigMap default is useful for OpenShift service CA bundles.

-Once the **Custom Resource** has been created, the TLS Certificate will be pre-loaded into **Cryostat** and be available from startup without any further configuration needed.
+Once the **Custom Resource** has been created, the TLS certificate will be pre-loaded into **Cryostat** and be available from startup without any further configuration needed.